 Take, for instance, the Uyghur.
 They make up almost half the population in the province of Xinjiang yet most of them don’t actively participate in Spring Festival activities.

-Just Another Winter Day…
+Just Another Winter Day in Xinjiang

 Each of my Uyghur friends told me that they might watch the variety show just because it’s something to do, but they don’t gather as a family to eat large meals like the Han Chinese or pass money to family members in the form of hong bao.

 What the Uyghur DO Celebrate

-While the Chinese celebrate the lunar New Year (February 14th this year), all of the Muslim minority groups here in Xinjiang – including Uyghur – will celebrate a festival called Noruz – also spelled Nowruz and pronounced to sound like “new rose”.
+While the Chinese celebrate the lunar New Year, all of the Muslim minority groups here in Xinjiang – including Uyghur – will celebrate a festival called Noruz – also spelled Nowruz and pronounced to sound like “new rose”.

 Uyghur, Hui, Kazakh and all other Muslim minorities don’t get a day off for this holiday, but that doesn’t stop its celebration.
 Families and friends usually gather to take part in a big meal and watch traditional dances and songs on TV.

-Outside the cities where farming is the primary profession, this holiday is also supposed to mark the first day for ploughing the fields.
+Outside the cities where farming is the primary profession, this holiday is also supposed to mark the first day for plowing the fields.
 In the south of Xinjiang the weather usually permits this but in the north the temperature is still too cold to begin.

 The REAL Spring Festival